mm

 How Shadow IT Develops

 To understand how shadow IT develops, VanderMey outlined how “every time there is a new technology introduced in the market, early adopters in the business often buy it.
-Then, it turns into a control issue and ultimately comes back into central IT because of security, cost or risk.”
+Then, it turns into a control issue and ultimately comes back into central IT because of security, cost, or risk.”
 After all, what happens if someone’s laptop outside of central IT’s control is stolen and has confidential information on it?

 So, why don’t teams just orchestrate new purchases with central IT in the first place?
 Many times, shadow IT develops because the control structures that IT has put in place are not flexible enough to meet the needs of the business.
 This becomes a barrier to coordination and collaboration.
 And for many teams, it’s just easier to move forward independently and ask forgiveness rather than permission.

-John Vancil, Director of Enterprise Services at OST, echoes this sentiment: “If a part of the organization needs to get something done — and they recognize that to go about it the normal way is going to take a long time and a lot of bureaucratic hoops — then they’re going to get it done.”
+John Vancil, Director of Enterprise Services at Vervint, echoes this sentiment: “If a part of the organization needs to get something done — and they recognize that to go about it the normal way is going to take a long time and a lot of bureaucratic hoops — then they’re going to get it done.”

 Vancil also offered an example.
 Imagine your human resources team is struggling to efficiently manage and track paystubs and employee personal data.
 Members of that team find a new piece of software that will streamline their processes and consolidate recordkeeping.
 So, they stand up the platform on their own.
 A few months later, though, they ask IT to support and troubleshoot an issue they discover — on software their IT team didn’t even know about!